Too many freelancers get this wrong.

 What is one thing that is different between strategy #2 and the others?

-On freelancing platform, each client leaves a review of your work that anyone can see on your profile.
+💡 On freelancing platform, your client leaves a review on your work and anyone on the platform can see it on your profile.

-And as a freelancer on the platform, you can’t control which of the reviews and ratings potential client's see.
+As a freelancer on most platforms, you can’t control which of the reviews and ratings are public or hidden.

 You aren't going to put a bad testimonial on your website, or on your LinkedIn profile right?